uDEVOPS2020/ContextLearning/Use Case 2/Readme.md

 ## Use case 2.
-Characterizing causal-effect releations betweeen microservices in an MSA.
+Characterizing causal-effect releations betweeen microservices in an MSA

 This folder contains:
 - **Dataset**.
 This is the dataset used as illustrative example for this use case.
 It is derived by running a load on a well-known open-source benchmark for microservice  architecture (MSA), named Train Ticket [1].
 The application simulates a train ticket booking system, composed of 41 microservices communicating to each other via REST over HTTP.
 Train ticket is  polyglot (e.g., Java, golang, Node.js, etc).